The programme admits new doctoral students twice a year: once in the spring and once in the autumn.

 Please note, that you have to name your thesis committee members upon applying a doctoral study right.

-Thesis committee members cannot be close collaborators (e.g. shared research projects or grants within the last 3 years, no family connections or manager/employee relationship) of the thesis supervisors.
+Thesis committee members cannot be close collaborators (e.g. shared research projects or grants within the last 3 years, no family connections or manager/employee relationship) of the thesis supervisors or doctoral researcher.

 It should also be taken into account when assembling the committee that members of the thesis committee cannot later be appointed as preliminary examiners or opponents for the doctoral dissertation in question.
 See further information on the duties of thesis committee in the university's Instructions for Students.